Change multiple assignment in conditional from parse error to warning

 Such calls normally occur somewhere in the middle

 of the year.

-Updated by avit (Andrew Vit) about 3 years ago
+Updated by avit (Andrew Vit) over 3 years ago

 I think it's too confusing or ambiguous to allow multiple assignment in conditional.